mtesseract/rustberry-jukebox/blogpost.md

 development machine.
 But once I tried it out on the Raspberry I had learn the hard way that the Spotify Web SDK requires Widevine DRM Support, which the non-official Firefox builds do not contain (and for ARM there are no official Firefox builds).
+So this was my daily lesson in the category "Integrate early".
-So, how do stream from Spotify?
+So, how do I stream from Spotify?
 Well, [Librespot](https://github.com/librespot-org/librespot) comes to the rescue:

     librespot is an open source client library for Spotify.
 It enables applications to use Spotify's service, without using the official but closed-source libspotify.
 Additionally, it will provide extra features which are not available in the official library.